khalidhasananik/mytoylanguage/README.md

 If you are struggling to install these tools, follow my [article](<https://medium.com/@khalid.hasan1/a-beginners-guide-to-installing-compiler-tools-llvm-flex-bison-on-windows-c79374a0c108>).
 Here, I have made a step-by-step guide on how to install these tools.

-Here's how to properly format your guide on how to run the code in Markdown:

 ## How to Run the Code

 Follow these steps to get your programming language up and running: